carpentries-lab/good-enough-practices/paper.md

 We recommend the workshop for first-year PhD students, for researchers who are moving through collecting data towards larger-scale data analysis, and for those who have started to write code and need help organising it.
 We particularly recommend this workshop as a preliminary before learning about version control with Git [@carpentries2019git].
+For researchers in biomedical sciences, it is a good preliminary prior to Project Management and Organization for Genomics [@carpentries2023projectorg], which gives practical applications of the principles outlined in this workshop.

 # How the lesson came to be